Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

     6. I want to be able to socially connect with the company and keep up-to-date with their news and stories.
        * A user can socially connect with the company with any of the social media links in the footer section.

+* ## Deployment
+I created this project using VS Code as I found it easier than using Gitpod.
+The site was deployed to GitHub pages.
+In order to deploy to GitHub pages:
+  1. On the GitHub repository, select the settings option.
+  2. On the left sidebar, select the pages tab option.
+  3. Under the GitHub pages, use the branch drop-down menu and select the "deploy from a branch" option.
+  4. Select the save option and then the page will refresh, showing the link to the live site.